Amsterdam: Culture

 During the later part of the 16th century, Amsterdam's Rederijkerskamer (Chamber of rhetoric) organised contests between different Chambers in the reading of poetry and drama.
 In 1637, Schouwburg, the first theatre in Amsterdam was built, opening on 3 January 1638.
 The first ballet performances in the Netherlands were given in Schouwburg in 1642 with the Ballet of the Five Senses.
 In the 18th century, French theatre became popular.
 While Amsterdam was under the influence of German music in the 19th century there were few national opera productions; the Hollandse Opera of Amsterdam was built in 1888 for the specific purpose of promoting Dutch opera.
 In the 19th century, popular culture was centred on the Nes area in Amsterdam (mainly vaudeville and music-hall).
 An improved metronome was invented in 1812 by Dietrich Nikolaus Winkel.
 The Rijksmuseum (1885) and Stedelijk Museum (1895) were built and opened.
 In 1888, the Concertgebouworkest orchestra was established.
 With the 20th century came cinema, radio and television.
 Though most studios are located in Hilversum and Aalsmeer, Amsterdam's influence on programming is very strong.
 Many people who work in the television industry live in Amsterdam.
 Also, the headquarters of the Dutch SBS Broadcasting Group is located in Amsterdam.
+There are also a number of cultural centers based in the city that produce public programs about the arts, sciences, politics and history, including de Balie and the John Adams Institute.